ammirato/active_vision_dataset_processing/README.md

 ```

 ##Running code
-All code is written as functions.
+Everything is a function.
 See examples below
-for how to run certain functions
+for how to run certain functions, or look at the README
+in your directory of interest.
+(Currently `visualizations`
+is the only interesting one)
 ###Python
 To run a python function from the command line:
   ```